abhishekcusat11/LTTS_Mini_Project/4_TestPlanAndOutput/README.md

 # test plan and test ouput

-* Add all the test paln and test output related files under thsi folder
+* Add all the test palns and test output related files under thsi folder